Atlantic U-boat campaign of World War I

-Initially the U-boat campaign was directed against the British Grand Fleet.
+Initially the U-boat campaign was directed against the warships of the British Grand Fleet.
 Later U-boat fleet action was extended to include action against the trade routes of the Allied powers.
-This campaign was highly destructive, and resulted in the loss of nearly half of Britain's merchant marine fleet during the course of the war.
-To counter the German submarines, the Allies moved shipping into convoys guarded by destroyers, blockades such as the Dover Barrage and minefields were laid, and aircraft patrols monitored the U-boat bases.
+This campaign was highly destructive, and resulted in the loss of nearly half of Britain's initial merchant marine fleet during the course of the war.
+To counter the German submarines, the Allies moved shipping into convoys guarded by destroyers, blockades such as the Dover Barrage and minefields such as the North Sea Mine Barrage were laid, and aircraft patrols monitored the U-boat bases.
+Increased ship construction meant the amount of Allied shipping available remained fairly stable.

-The U-boat campaign was not able to cut off supplies before the US entered the war in 1917 and in later 1918, the U-boat bases were abandoned in the face of the Allied advance.
+The U-boat campaign was thus not able to cut off supplies before the US entered the war in 1917, and in late 1918 the U-boat bases were abandoned in the face of the Allied advance.

 The tactical successes and failures of the Atlantic U-boat Campaign would later be used as a set of available tactics in World War II in a similar U-boat war against the British Empire.